byui-cse/wdd231-course/src/content/block/unit6.md

 ---
-title: Unit Six - Forms
+title: Unit Six - Tools
-summary: This unit will return to forms.
-We will look at creating safe forms that minimize errors
+summary: This unit will introduce a couple of universal useful tools in development.
-tags: [forms,
+tags: [tools,
-		 	validation
+		 	regex
 			]
 ---